sigstore/model-transparency/DIRSHA256.md

 ### Hashing Task Execution (HTE)

-The HTE sub-routine takes as input a model path type and a list a hashing tasks.
+The HTE sub-routine takes as input a model path type and a list of hashing tasks.
 It performs the actual hashing and returns a digest:

 ```java
 func HTE(model_path_type, hashing_task) -> digest